 This guide relates to using Backburner to monitor and control background processing and distributed network processing.
 For information on submitting jobs to Backburner from an Autodesk application, refer to the user guide for the application of interest.
-For information on installation and configuring, refer to the Autodesk Backburner Installation Guide.
+For information on installation and configuration, refer to the Autodesk Backburner 2011 Installation Guide.

-NOTE: This guide documents the Backburner Windows Monitor and Backburner Web Monitor.
-For information on the WiretapCentral Backburner Monitor, see the WiretapCentral User Guide.
+NOTE This guide documents the Backburner Windows® Monitor and Backburner Web Monitor.
+Autodesk applications that leverage Backburner often have basic job queue monitoring abilities built in to the user interface.
+Fore more information, see the applicable user guide.